 Here we’ll quickly cover the two big problems many CrashPlan users are facing today and why they need a CrashPlan Alternative:

 1.) the ‘Sunsetting’ of CrashPlan Code42 Home Edition

-Many were disappointed to learn that CrashPlan was discontinuing services for the CrashPlan Home edition backup service. [crashplan] as a direct result many backup providers, MSPs, and resellers we forced to find a CrashPlan Alternative.
+Many were disappointed to learn that CrashPlan was discontinuing services for the CrashPlan Home edition backup service. [crashplan] as a direct result many backup providers, MSPs, and resellers were forced to find a CrashPlan Alternative.

 No renewals, No support, No new registrations allowed.